juandm/SOA_Labs/README.md

             ```java
             java -jar devstudio-11.0.0.GA-installer-standalone.jar
             ```
+		- When asked to set the JDK, go to the folder where JDK was installed in step 1.

         - Select Additional Features to Install page, be sure to select JBoss Fuse.
 Tooling

 - During installation: